 Content Cues uses machine learning technology and Guide article usage data to help you discover opportunities and tasks that will improve your knowledge base health.

-There are two types of content signals:
+There are two types of content cues:

 This article covers the following topics: